Self-Assessment and Lifelong Learning

 I. Full or part-time faculty development fellowships offered by ACGME-accredited residency programs leading to a post-graduate degree or certificate that prepares physicians for future faculty positions in academic medicine, or provides continuing professional development for current faculty, may receive CME credit on an hour for hour contact basis to a maximum of 90 credits.

-J. Members of a Self-Assessment Module (SAM) Knowledge Development Team for Maintenance of Certification for Family Physicians may receive AMA Category I CME™ or AAFP prescribed CME credit as approved by the respective organizations.
+J. Members of a self-assessment activity Knowledge Development Team for Family Medicine Certification may receive AMA Category I CME™ or AAFP prescribed CME credit as approved by the respective organizations.

 DIVISION II—A maximum of 50% of the total required CME may be composed of the following four areas.